 Each apprentice is reviewed and rated by the apprenticeship committee approximately every six months to determine progress.
 This review includes an evaluation of on-the-job performance, attendance, and grades in the related classroom instruction.

 What are the different electrical licenses available in Oregon?

 There are approximately 30 different electrical licenses offered in Oregon.
-The General Journeyman is the most common electrical license and offers the most options for employment and pay-range opportunities.
-Visit the BOLI website to explore exactly what each license is able to do.
+The general journeyperson is the most common electrical license and offers the most options for employment and pay-range opportunities.
+Visit the BOLI website to explore exactly what each license can do.